 If you dig a little deeper into the side effects of aluminium, you will come across many studies linked to aluminium and the increased risk of cancer (in particular breast cancer), Alzheimer’s and even infertility.

-Every day we slather these products under our arms, an area where many lymph nodes lie close to the surface of the skin, and much of it enters our blood stream.
+Every day we slather these products under our arms, an area where many lymph nodes lie close to the surface of the skin.
+Worryingly, much of it enters our bloodstream.

 Tips for Switching to Natural Deodorant

 Not all natural deodorants are created equally so you must do your research.
 Read those ingredients!
 If it has a list as long as your arm, it’s probably not so natural.

 Experimentation is also key.
 Maybe one works amazingly well for your friend but not for you.
 The same often goes for conventional as well don’t forget.

 And try not to give up too quickly.
 Give your product a good 2-4 weeks trial before throwing in the towel.
 Your body is transitioning so give it time.